RutledgeGroupMIT/UEF/README.md

 ## Installation
 The implementation has been tested in the Jul.
 30, 2016 stable version of LAMMPS.
 Older versions may not be compatible.

-The USER-UEF package is compiled within LAMMPS, and doesn't require any additional libraries or modify the LAMMPS source code.
+The UEF package is compiled within LAMMPS, and doesn't require any additional libraries or modify the LAMMPS source code.

 To install the package from a LAMMPS distribution located at `lammps/`